William Shawcross: Private life and honours

 In 1970, he married the writer and art critic Marina Warner; their son, born in 1977, Conrad, is an artist.
 The marriage ended in divorce in 1980.

 Shawcross married Michal Levin in 1981.
-Their daughter, Eleanor, is a political advisor, working as director of the Number 10 Policy Unit under Rishi Sunak from 2022, and is married to Simon, The Lord Wolfson a Conservative life peer.
+Their daughter, Eleanor, is a political advisor, who worked as director of the Number 10 Policy Unit under Rishi Sunak from 2022 to 2024 afterwards being made a conservative Peer, and is married to Simon, The Lord Wolfson another Conservative life peer.

 Shawcross married his third wife, Olga Polizzi, in 1993.
 They live in a Grade I listed Elizabethan mansion called Friston Place, at East Dean, in East Sussex.
 Alex Polizzi, the hotelier and television presenter is his stepdaughter.

 Shawcross was appointed Commander of the Royal Victorian Order (CVO) in the 2011 New Year Honours and knighted in the 2023 Birthday Honours for public service.

 He has lifelong ties to Cornwall where he is a keen campaigner in the preservation and protection of local Conservation Areas.
 His campaign succeeded in obtaining Grade II listing for St Mawes's historic and endangered sea wall.